mdapim/CSSWebsiteFrontEnd/README.md

 <hr />
 This idea later developed into a website aimed at developing a community that is able to contribute to the website directly and learn not only providing a tool but a hub to communicate.
 We’ve done the following to achieve this:
 - A forum page, categorized by questions, demonstration of work, discussions and ideas for the website
+- Login functionality to allow users to leave/write comments and submit suggestions.
 - A guides section where selected content from an admin is available and accessible.
 - Introduce a new tool that allows further insight into the styling and design content of a website, the CSS specificity tool